 FDWs find it challenging to cope when a person with dementia exhibits behaviours such as repetitive questioning, agitation and anger.
 They may find it difficult to assist the person with dementia in daily activities such as eating, taking a shower and going to the toilet.
 As the condition progresses, the person’s mental and physical capacity changes, affecting his/her ability to express thoughts and emotions.
 Communication can become challenging.
 As such, FDWs may struggle to address the person’s needs and wants.

 The following training modules are designed to cover different aspects of dementia care to equip FDWs with practical knowledge and skills to handle different challenges that they will face in caring for a person with dementia.
 The FDWs will learn these modules through classroom lectures, experiential learning, group discussions, sharing and role play.

-Upcoming session: Elective Module – Engaging a Person with Dementia in Meaningful Activities.
+Upcoming session: Elective Module – Assisting a Person with Dementia through Safe Transfer and Ambulation.